Sanjie25/notezz/README.md

 # Running the app

-- python3 -m venv .venv
-- source .venv/bin/activate
-- brew install mysql
-- brew services start mysql
-- brew services list
-- Install the libraries with `pip install -r requirements.txt`
+- run the app with `python run.py`

+# Running the api

-- Then run the app with `python run.py`
+- run the api with `python run_api.py`

+## API Reference

+  Check the [api reference](https://github.com/Sanjie25/notezz/blob/main/API_REF.md) for Request and Response formats.

 # Libraries used

 *Python:*

 - Flask
 - SQLAlchemy
 - Flask_login